 What if it Was a Hit-and-Run?

-If you were hit by a car and the driver fled the scene after the collision, there are four things you should do in order to ensure you receive compensation for your injuries.
+If you were hit by a car while riding a bike and the driver fled the scene after the collision, there are four things you should do in order to ensure you receive compensation for your injuries:

 It may seem hopeless to contact the police once the driver has fled, however, the police have many resources they can use to find the offender.
 Even if the driver cannot be located, insurance companies will likely require a documented police report in order for you to be compensated.